jacogr/w4/README.md

 **The directory structure is weird** Certainly.
 All `wat` (combined into 1 via `m4`) inside `wat/` and the forth libs in `w4/`.
 No specific `src/` at this point.

 **The build is weird** WAT doesn't quite have includes.
 There needed to be a minimal overhead way to just combine stuff so there is no single 100k file to edit. `m4` is available, it is being used.

-**It is not quite ready to be packaged** Yes, sadly.
-The `w4.js` for instance looking for `build/w4-opt.wasm` and it assumes a root `w4/w4.f` for the Forth sources.
-These 3 folders can be copied as-is?
-Non-optimal, it is what it is (at this point).
+Forth does have includes, but we bundle it into the WAT, once again combining the sources via `m4`.

 **I don't like the name** Cannot say the author is over-the-moon with it either.
 Something about naming and coding...
 Either way, renames can be on the cards, the builtin lib will (most probably) stay at `w4/w4.f`, but the repo and actual runnable executables can be whatever.